Mehmetyaz/yaz/README.md

 ![Example](https://github.com/Mehmetyaz/yaz/blob/master/example/gifs/multiple_changes.gif)

-## Listen collection changes
+## How to listen collection changes?

-There are 3 ways collection listen
+There are 3 ways to listen collections

-### 1) Classic Totally Changes - Bad Way
+### 1) Classical Total Changes - Bad Way

-In this case, use standart ``.notifier``
+In this way, standard ``.notifier`` is used

-But only triggers like this
+But this triggers only like this;

 ````dart
     var list = [0,1,2,3].notifier